horizontalsystems/blockchain-crypto-guides/token_guides/makerdao.md

 Let’s start with a brief introduction to Decentralized Finance or DeFi as everyone calls it.

-Bitcoin was the first blockchain which paved the way for decentralized finance that allowed anyone to receive, send and hold Bitcoin without third party service providers such as banks.
+[Bitcoin](/token_guides/bitcoin.md). was the first blockchain which paved the way for decentralized finance that allowed anyone to receive, send and hold Bitcoin without third party service providers such as banks.

 In its current state the Bitcoin blockchain is limited to plain transfers of Bitcoins from one address to another.

-Ethereum expanded the idea of blockchain from tracking payments between addresses to all kinds of conditional contracts.
+Ethereum expanded the idea of blockchain from tracking payments between addresses to all kinds of conditional transfers which opened up ways to hardcode contractual agreements into a blockchain.
 As a result the concept of Decentralized Finance (DeFi) was born.

 > The Ethereum blockchain goes far beyond simple transfers and is not limited in complexity of logic that can be coded into a transaction.
 >
 > Programmers can build any type of public services with complex logic describing the nature of a business or financial contract and let it operate autonomously without means for someone to interfere.
 >
-> For as long as the Ethereum blockchain is online, these services remain operational and work exactly as intended.
+> For as long as the Ethereum blockchain is online, these services remain operational, accessible and work exactly as intended.

-The term DeFi they usually refers to financial services built on top of Ethereum blockchain or one of its smaller alternatives like EOSIO.
+The term DeFi they usually used as a reference to financial services built on top of Ethereum blockchain or one of its smaller alternatives like EOSIO.

 That said, most of the high net worth projects serving the public in the DeFI ecosystem are currently working on top of the Ethereum blockchain.

-If you would like to learn more about Ethereum and existing DeFi projects built on top of it, read our Ethereum guide.
+If you would like to learn more about Ethereum and existing DeFi projects built on top of it, read our [Ethereum guide](/token_guides/ethereum.md).

-[//]: # (link Ethereum)

-## MakerDAO Overview
+## 1. MakerDAO Overview

 MakerDAO is one of the very first DeFi projects built on top of Ethereum blockchain.